 -

 Look at what you're already using.
-Don't jump to replace tools your team already knows and likes.
+Don't feel pressured to replace tools your team already knows.
 See if you can find an AI tool that enhances your current workflow instead of forcing a massive change.

 -